Score voting: Advocacy

 Albert Heckscher was one of the earliest proponents, advocating for a form of score voting he called the "immanent method" in his 1892 dissertation, in which voters assign any number between -1 and +1 to each alternative, simulating their individual deliberation.
-This variant is also known as combined approval voting.

-Currently, score voting is advocated by The Center for Election Science, Center for Range Voting, Citoyens pour le Vote de Valeur, Counted and the website RangeVote.com.
-Guy Ottewell, who helped develop the method of approval voting, now endorses score voting.
-Kenneth Arrow is on record as saying that "score [...] is probably the best."
-No elected official in the United States is known to endorse score voting.
+Currently, score voting is advocated by The Center for Election Science.
 Since 2014, the Equal Vote Coalition advocates a variant method (STAR) with an extra second evaluation step to address some of the criticisms of traditional score voting.